Ostorlab/KB/MOBILE_CLIENT/COMMON/SECURE/SECURE_VIRUSTOTAL_SCAN/description.md

-Malware analysis by multiple Antiviruses using VirusTotal has report .
+Malware analysis by multiple Antiviruses using VirusTotal.